Embracing Acupuncture for Stroke Recovery

 Acupuncture is not a replacement for medical treatment or rehabilitation—but it can be a valuable complement.
 By supporting the body and mind together, acupuncture may help make the recovery journey more manageable and more hopeful.

 If you or a loved one is recovering from a stroke and would like to explore whether acupuncture is right for you, speak to a registered practitioner for professional guidance.
+They can help you navigate your options and find the best path forward.

 Disclaimer: This article is for informational purposes only and does not replace professional medical advice.
 Always consult your healthcare provider before starting any new treatment.